-It’s been busy, loud, divisive, sometimes fun, and often disheartening.
+It’s been a busy, loud, divisive, sometimes fun, and often disheartening time.
 But it’s almost over.
 And tomorrow half the country, including maybe myself, will see our team lose the big game.

 So be extra kind this week.
 Be extra American.
 Help your Trump-loving neighbor mow her lawn and listen to her concerns about the future.
 Buy your Clinton-loving neighbor a beer and listen to his concerns about the future.
 We have much to learn from each other.
 For every winner you hug, hug a loser.